 The cost of renters insurance depends on how much you buy, and you decide on the amount by figuring out how much it would cost to replace your personal belongings, says McChristian.
 Coverage typically ranges from $15-$20 a month for around $30,000 worth of protection, with a deductible of $500 to $1,000.

 Most insurance plans, even for car insurance, have deductibles.
 This is the cost you are responsible for if something has to be replaced or fixed.
-So, if a tornado destroys $10,000 of your stuff in your rental apartment and you have a $1,000 deductible, your insurance company will cover $9,000 of stuff while you pay the first $1,000.
+So, if a tornado destroys $10,000 of your stuff in your rental apartment and you have a $1,000 deductible, your insurance company will cover all $10,000 of stuff, but you have to pay the first $1,000.
 The III states that in general, the larger your deductible, the lower your insurance premium.
 But don’t pick a really high deductible if you won’t be able to cover it yourself.

 Is it possible to get temporary rental insurance for your new place while traveling, and who actually sells it?

 Yes, McChristian adds.
 “You can purchase a short-term renters policy if you do not already have this coverage.
 The first place to check is with the insurer who provides your automobile insurance, as you may get a better deal with a packaged policy.”